 Few vegetables are as beautiful as fiddleheads, the shoots of various species of fern.
+And, as long as they're foraged carefully, they're very sustainable, too.
 The type of fiddlehead we most commonly see here on the East Coast are bright green, with tightly coiled heads delicately curled like the scroll of a violin, sometimes with bits of the forest floor still clinging to them.
 A bin of fiddleheads at the market makes me think about walks in the woods with my grandma, of spring and of new growth and regeneration.
 With a flavor slightly reminiscent of asparagus, but somehow also nutty and pleasantly bitter, fiddleheads are a delicious reminder that the doldrums of winter are finally over.

 The most common types of fern labeled "fiddlehead" in the US and Canada are the shoots of the lovely ostrich fern (Matteuccia Struthiopteris), or less commonly, the cinnamon fern (Osmunda cinnamonum).
 Melvin Nash, Canadian author of Cooking North America's Finest Gourmet Fiddleheads (and inventor of a "personal fiddlehead-harvesting machine") notes that the Maliseet and the Mi'kmaq tribes of Eastern Canada and Maine were probably the first groups to harvest the edible ostrich fern shoots.
 Acadians, descendants of French colonists who settled in Eastern Canada and Maine, apparently picked up this fiddlehead-eating practice from the Maliseet and the Mi'kmaq, with whom they were in contact.
 (Some Acadians eventually migrated to Louisiana - we know them as "Cajuns," a corruption of "Acadian.")
 Indeed, fiddleheads are still a very popular seasonal delicacy in Maine, Quebec and other parts of Eastern Canada.